 Why Stay in an Airbnb in New Orleans

 There are lots of advantages to staying in an Airbnb in New Orleans.
 The most obvious reason is that you’ll get more for your money.
 In general, Airbnbs are cheaper than staying in a hotel.
 Plus, they are more spacious with more amenities like a full kitchen and laundry units.
 This is especially true if you’re traveling to NOLA as a large group.
 The more people you can split the cost with the more you can splash out for some seriously fancy digs during your trip to Crescent City.

 The second reason to stay in an Airbnb is that you’ll be able to stay in a local neighborhood.
 There is much more to New Orleans than Bourbon Street, and staying outside of the French Quarter will give you a more authentic New Orleans experience.

 The Garden District, Irish Channel, Warehouse District, Marigny, and the Bywater are all fantastic New Orleans neighborhoods full of unique bars and local restaurants – much better and less expensive than those in the French Quarter.

 Why Stay in the Garden District

-After living in New Orleans for 4 years and returning for dozens of trips, I can say that the Garden District is one of my favorite places to stay in the city.
-Full of beautiful old mansions and tree-lined streets it’s certainly New Orleans’ most walkable neighborhoods.
+After living in New Orleans for four years and returning for dozens of trips, I can say that the Garden District is one of my favorite places to stay in the city.
+Full of beautiful old mansions and tree-lined streets, it’s certainly New Orleans’ most walkable neighborhood.
 With great bars, restaurants, and boutique shopping, there’s no shortage of things to do in the Garden District.
 And it’s easy to hop on the streetcar running along St. Charles Avenue for a short ride down to the French Quarter.